Opioid Treatment Providers of Georgia Board Members

 Treasurer: Chip Fuller

-Chip is a native of East Tennessee, where for 24 years he taught Math and Geography as well as served as an Assistant Principal.
-He earned his B.A. and M.S. from the University of Tennessee Knoxville and an Ed.
-S. from Lincoln Memorial University.
-He consulted for Counseling Solutions Treatment Centers (Chatsworth GA and Murphy NC) on their safety plan and facility security.
+Chip is a native of East Tennessee, where for 24 years he taught Math and Geography as well as served as an Assistant Principal for Maryville City and Blount County (TN) school systems.
+He has a Bachelors and Masters degree from the University of Tennessee Knoxville, and he holds an Education Specialist (EdS) in Administration and Supervision from Lincoln Memorial University.
+As Treasurer for both OTPG and ADACBGA, he brings 15 years of experience managing financial records for his family’s trucking company.
+In 2015, he began work in the field of addiction where he consulted for Counseling Solutions Treatment Centers (Chatsworth GA and Murphy NC) on their safety plan and facility security.
 After retiring from the school system, he began working for Counseling Solutions Treatment Centers-Chatsworth where he was the Director of Security, a Pharmacy Technician, and a Certified Alcohol & Drug Counselor (CADCII & ICADC).
 He continued to expand his knowledge in this field by obtaining his E-CADC as well as the MATS certifications.
-In addition to serving as the Treasurer for OTPG, he serves as the Treasurer for Southeastern Institute on Chemical Dependency (SICD) and is a Recovery Month Planning Partner with Substance Abuse and Mental Health Services Administration (SAMHSA).
-Chip recently accepted a position at Northwest Georgia Treatment Center (New Season/CMG) as the Treatment Services Coordinator.
-He is excited to be working with such a great staff.
+He served as the Treatment Services Coordinator (Clinical Director) for Northwest Georgia Treatment Center (New Season/CMG) for almost a year before opening Gateway Treatment Centers in Ellijay GA.
+As the Program Sponsor and Administrator for Gateway, he is helping to expand treatment into a region where no comprehensive opioid treatment had existed.
+Since 2017 he has served been an active Recovery Month Planning Partner with Substance Abuse and Mental Health Services Administration (SAMHSA).

 Secretary: Leslie Sitkoff Sheridan, LPC, CAADC